 First, genetic variation can cause some people to have a narrower upper airway than others.
 One study found that the calculated area of the upper airway was smaller in those who suffered from OSA as compared to healthy subjects.

 Secondly, people with craniofacial abnormalities, such as those with an abnormal lower jaw position or in patients with Down syndrome, may experience higher incidences of OSA.

-Patients with OSA are also more likely to have alterations in the size or location of their soft tissue that can lead to airway blockage such as enlarged tonsils or adenoids.
+Patients with OSA are also more likely to have alterations in the size or location of their soft tissue that can lead to airway blockages such as enlarged tonsils or adenoids.
 Lastly, fatty tissue surrounding the pharynx can adversely affect airway diameter.

 Obesity is strongly linked to OSA, and more than half of OSA sufferers are obese.
-Risk of developing OSA increases for those with a large neck, which is defined as a circumference of greater than 17 inches in men and 16 inches in women.
+Risk of developing OSA increases for those with a large neck, which is defined as a circumference greater than 17 inches in men and 16 inches in women.

 Neuromuscular responses stimulate the throat muscles to open and lengthen the airway in response to an obstruction.
 The pharynx is kept open by dilator muscles that receive signals from the central nervous system and from the pharynx itself.

-The genioglossus muscle is the biggest dilator muscle in upper airway, and activity of this muscle can fluctuate from person to person.
+The genioglossus muscle is the biggest dilator muscle in the upper airway, and the activity of this muscle can fluctuate from person to person.
 In OSA patients, the genioglossus muscle has been found to have an overall higher level of activity in order to keep the airway open during wakefulness.

 This increased activity can be a compensatory mechanism that allows the airway to remain open in people with anatomical issues that make the pharynx prone to collapse.
 Because dilator muscles lose muscle tone as a person enters sleep, people who rely on muscle activity to prevent pharynx collapse are more likely to suffer from OSA.